 The refrigerant we’ve been speaking about us commonly known as Freon.
 It is also known as R1334 and is widely used in many vehicles.
 However older models used the refrigerant that was eliminated from use in the AC systems due to its highly pollutant nature.

-TIP: it is important for ever driver to know that turning on the AC will reduce the number of miles per gallon on your car.
+TIP: ever driver needs to know that turning on the AC will reduce the miles per gallon on your car.

-Because the process of removing heat and moisture from the cars atmosphere requires more energy than you would normally use, your engine carry an extra load and thereby consume more petrol.
+Because the process of removing heat and moisture from the car’s atmosphere requires more energy than you would normally use, your engine carries an extra load and thereby consume more petrol.

 Common issues with your AC system

-It’s a wonderful thing to have properly working AC especially when seasons change and summer rolls around.
+Having a properly working AC is wonderful, especially when seasons change and summer rolls around.

 Air is blowing but it isn’t cold

-Nothing is more frustrating than turning on your AC and you meet a blast of warm air.
+Nothing is more frustrating than turning on your AC, and you meet a blast of warm air.
 In addition to the annoying driving conditions, an AC system blowing warm air could mean safety issues.
-There are several reasons that you might be experiencing an issue with your AC blowing warm air.

-- First you might turn on the AC and meet a warm blast of air.
-Sure it takes some time for the air I your car to get cold, but there will be some instances when
+- First, you might turn on the AC and meet a warm blast of air.
+Sure, it takes some time for the air in your car to get cold, but there will be some instances when

-- Second the ac might start out cold and get warm.
-There are many instances when you might think the AC system is working but then you notice the air gradually getting warmer.
-Some of the reasons for this maybe a clogged expansion valve, Faulty compressor clutch or a blown fuse that prevents power from reaching certain parts and leaks within the AC system.
+- Second, the ac might start out cold and get warm.
+You might think the AC system is working in many instances, but then you notice the air gradually getting warmer.
+Some of the reasons for this may be a clogged expansion valve, a Faulty compressor clutch, or a blown fuse that prevents power from reaching certain parts and leaks within the AC system.

-- Lastly, the air form your AC might not be as warm as it used to be sometimes the air from your AC might not be exactly warm, but it isn’t as cold as it once was.
-Most times, clogging, damage to some of the components or even failed parts or fuses lead to decline in the coldness of the air.
+- Lastly, the air from your AC might not be as warm as it used to be.
+Sometimes the air from your AC might not be exactly warm, but it isn’t as cold as it once was.
+Most times, clogging, damage to some of the components or even failed parts or fuses lead to a decline in the coldness of the air.

 Musty odor coming from your AC

-There are several issues with your AC system that could trigger the gym sock smell.
-A dirty or old carbon filter and a moldy evaporator case are among the most common reasons for this smell issue.
+Several issues with your AC system could trigger the gym sock smell.
+A dirty or old carbon filter and a moldy evaporator case are the most common reasons for this smell issue.

-Odd smells from your vent aren’t the only effects of mould or mildew in your AC system.
-The residual mold and mildew grow from excess moisture might inhibit air from the system and cause a weak air flow.
+Odd smells from your vent aren’t the only effects of mold or mildew in your AC system.
+The residual mold and mildew growing from excess moisture might inhibit air from the system and cause a weak airflow.

-Unfortunately, there aren’t any warning or indicator lights that will alarm you when there’s an issue with your AC system.
+Unfortunately, no warning or indicator lights will alarm you when there’s an issue with your AC system.

 Some common causes of AC system failure

-Leaking refrigerant is among one of the biggest culprit when it comes to AC system failure.
-These leaks can occur anywhere in the components and often lead to many issues, some which we mentioned above.
-It is important that car owners learn to check for leak if they suspect an issue with it.
+Leaking refrigerant is one of the biggest culprits of AC system failure.
+These leaks can occur anywhere in the components and often lead to many issues, some of which we mentioned above.
+Car owners must learn to check for leaks if they suspect an issue.

 Damaged or worn parts are also a major concern as they influence how well your AC system will function.
-In fact, wear and tear is often responsible for most of the issues with the AC.
+Wear and tear is often responsible for most of the issues with the AC.

-Lastly, problems with the electrics like a shortened fuse are usually the other cause for AC system failure.
-It is essential that the electrical components work safely and normally so that the entire system can coordinate properly.
+Lastly, problems with the electrics, like a shortened fuse, are usually the other cause of AC system failure.
+The electrical components must work safely and normally so that the entire system can coordinate properly.

-Otherwise, error with the electrical system will trigger the AC system to shut down in order prevent improper function, damage or unsafe conditions for operation.
+Otherwise, an error with the electrical system will trigger the AC system to shut down to prevent improper function, damage, or unsafe conditions for operation.

 What is an AC bypass pulley?

-The AC bypass pulley unlike a more traditional AC system is a free spinning pulley that replaces the AC compressor on the automotive engine.
-In the event that your AC system fails, bypassing the AC compressor is a cheaper and more efficient way to fix the issue.
+The AC bypass pulley, unlike a more traditional AC system, is a free-spinning pulley that replaces the AC compressor on the automotive engine.
+If your AC system fails, bypassing the AC compressor is a cheaper and more efficient way to fix the issue.

-In fact a bypass pulley spins with less resistance than the factory AC.
-However, choosing to replace your AC compressor with this pulley will mean no more air conditioning.
+In fact, a bypass pulley spins with less resistance than the factory AC.
+However, replacing your AC compressor with this pulley will mean no more air conditioning.

 A failing Bypass pulley